hl7-eu/laboratory/input/pagecontent/scenarios.md

 This page describes laboratory report scenarios for the purpose of **highlighting how laboratory report relevant statues should be set**.

-These scenarios, in scope for this guide, relate to tests performed and reported by a clinical laboratory in fullfillment of test orders.
+These scenarios, in scope for this guide, relate to tests performed and reported by a clinical laboratory in fulfillment of test orders.

 More details on statuses and their relationships are provided in [Laboratory result report status](status-mgmt.html).